imatix/gsl/README.txt

 Let's look at what this script does.
 First, it switches off template mode so we can write ordinary GSL without starting each line with a dot.
 GSL starts scripts in template mode if they are launched from the XML file.
 It's useful in many cases but not here.
 So, we wrap the whole script in `.template 0` and `.endtemplate`.

 Second, the script works through each section and page, and loads the XML data for that page.
 It does this using two commands, `xml` and `delete`.
-The first loads XML data from a file into the specified scope (&lt;section&gt;, in this case), and the second deletes the current page (since the loaded data also contains a &lt;page&gt; tag).
+The first loads XML data from a file into the specified scope (`<section>`, in this case), and the second deletes the current page (since the loaded data also contains a `<page>` tag).

 Finally, the script saves the whole XML tree to a file.
 If you want to try the next steps you must have installed GSL, as I described in the last article.
 Run the script like this: